bcbio/bcbio-nextgen/docs/contents/parallel.rst

 ``-r ar=ar_id``.
 To specify an alternative memory management model instead of ``mem_free`` use ``-r memtype=approach``.
 It is further recommended to configure ``mem_free`` (or any other chosen memory management model) as a consumable, requestable resource in SGE to prevent overfilling hosts that do not have sufficient memory per slot.
 This can be done in two steps.
 First, launch ``qmon`` as an admin, select ``Complex Configuration`` in qmon, click on ``mem_free`, under the ``Consumable`` dialog select ``JOB`` (instead of ``YES`` or ``NO``) and finally click ``Modify`` for the changes to take effect.
 Secondly, for each host in the queue, configure ``mem_free`` as a complex value.
 If a host called ``myngshost`` has 128GB of RAM, the corresponding command would be ``qconf -mattr exechost complex_values mem_free=128G myngshost``

-There are also special ``-r`` resources parameters to support the pipeline:
+There are also special ``-r`` resources parameters to support pipeline configuration:

 - ``-r conmem=4`` -- Specify the memory for the controller process, in Gb.
 This currently applies to SLURM processing and defaults to 4Gb.